 You can initialize serverdb in two different ways, but the recommended way is to use the ./torque.setup script:

-- As root, execute ./torque.setup from the build directory (see ./torque.setup on page 8). - Use pbs_server -t create (see Initializing/Configuring TORQUE on the server (pbs_server) on page 7).
+- As root, execute ./torque.setup from the build directory (see ./torque.setup on page 8). - Use pbs_server -t create (see pbs_server -t create on page 9).

 Restart pbs server after initializing serverdb.